R. David LeButt Award

 Make a Nomination

 Award candidates are nominated by industry peers and reviewed by the Foundation Board Members for final selection.
 The selected recipient will be honored at ISTA's Annual Forum.
 Review full nomination criteria below prior to making a nomination.
 Nominations may be submitted for consideration at any time through the online form.
+The deadline for nominations to be considered in a given year is December 31st.

 Nomination Criteria and Online Form